 BPA technology approaches automation more holistically and strategically.
 Unlike RPA, which emphasizes singular tasks, BPA analyzes and optimizes complete workflows.
 BPA solutions span across multiple steps and departments, aiming to increase overall business efficiency.

-Additionally, they have extra functions like modelling and orchestration.
+Additionally, they have extra functions like modeling and orchestration.
 Some also facilitate collaboration and analysis.

 Based on this, it’s clear that BPA is not just an automation technology.
 Rather, it’s a comprehensive toolbox that can be used to develop, optimize, and track a series of processes and workflows.
 Here are a few examples showing how BPA software is used for various functions: